DhiaTN/confluent-avro-py/README.md

 » The ConfluentAvro's bullet points:

 - Supports the confluent wire format
 - Integrates with the confluent schema registry
+- Retries with exponential backoff if connection to registry failed
 - Implements caching at the schema registry level
 - The underline decoder/encoder is built once for the same schema and reused for all upcoming records
 - Can be integrated with different Kafka clients